Rockywold Deephaven Camps… A Rich History! One of the finest New Hampshire Resorts – Since 1897

 While these changes have altered the intimacy, the congeniality, and the sense of community at RDC, these elements have not been destroyed.
 They continue to flourish in different ways partly because the general routine remains the same and partly because of the lake and mountains.
 There is, however, the feeling that there are only seven days and we must do everything.
 A rainy day now is not the relief it once was.

 Many Campers who came here as children are seeing their grandchildren take advantage of what RDC has to offer; to make lasting friends, to love and appreciate nature and its beauty.
+As one of the most unique and fascinating New Hampshire resorts, RDC offers an amazing vacation opportunity.

 In those early days, as still today, there were local residents who worked at the Camps year round.
 They concentrated on maintenance, repairs and the building of the cottages.
 Deacon Haskell, the legendary one-armed carpenter, built many of the early cottages.
 He was replaced by Tom Sommers who with his wife performed many services.
 Tom served as farm manager when fresh vegetables were grown as well as purchasing agent, plumber and mechanic.
 Colby Lyford was involved with the construction of the later cottages and worked closely with Mrs. Armstrong.
 His son, Norman, still works on the camp buildings and replaced his father at the ice saw.
 Miss Alice Main of Ashland was Mrs. Armstrong’s bookkeeper and secretary for many years.
 Paul Needham succeeded Tom Sommers and had as his assistants Robert Howe and William Zimmer who continue today to care for the buildings, boats, plumbing, vehicles, as well as handling the icing and syruping.
 These loyal people were a great help to Mrs. Armstrong and later Mrs. Howe, in the development and preservation of the physical plant.
 The opening of Rockywold gave more opportunities to students at Hampton and the community grew as both camps expanded.
 It was considered a privilege to come to work here though much was expected.
 The students had a song they used to sing about Mrs. Armstrong: